FeatureBaseDB/featurebase/docs/configuration.md

 #### Gossip Seed

-* Description: When using the gossip [Cluster Type]({{< ref "#cluster-type" >}}), this specifies which internal host should be used to initialize membership in the cluster.
+* Description: When using the gossip [Cluster Type]({{< ref "#cluster-type" >}}), this specifies which internal host(s) should be used to initialize membership in the cluster.
 Typcially this can be the address of any available host in the cluster.
+You may enter multiple seeds by separating them with a comma.
 For example, when starting a three-node cluster made up of `node0`, `node1`, and `node2`, the `gossip-seed` for all three nodes can be configured to be the address of `node0`.
 * Flag: `--gossip.seed="localhost:11101"`
 * Env: `PILOSA_GOSSIP_SEED="localhost:11101"`
 * Config: